tusharthetruth/MVVM_HILT_RETROFIT/README.md

 # MVVM Dagger-Hilt Retrofit LiveData Kotlin
-MVVM implementation with DaggerHilt and Retrofit
+MVVM implementation with DaggerHilt,LiveData and Retrofit

 This code is useful to start any android project using MVVM design pattern, Dependency Injection with Hilt ,LiveData and Retrofit.